joelouthan/theologic.us/content/posts/doctrine-apostles-creed/apostles-creed01.md

 >John 3:16 (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

-#### The Father Gives You: Righteousness

->2 Corinthians 5:21 (CSB) He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 #### The Father Gives You: Adoption as His Child

 >Romans 8:14–17 (CSB) For all those led by God’s Spirit are God’s sons.
 For you did not receive a spirit of slavery to fall back into fear.
 Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”
 The Spirit himself testifies together with our spirit that we are God’s children, and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.